Taja992/DundlerWebApp/README.md

 notes on areas that I had some questions on, I am not sure how you are doing feedback etc but just to hylight my concerns!
 Many controller methods are fully implemented but unused atm

-_A project created by Brandon Gibbs aka Taja992_